TDAILab/tutorial-template/docs/source/start.rst

 After that, click on the dark blue Create a new project button, which will generate a new project on your personal account.

 Connecting AWS and Github
 ----------------
 This step is connecting AWS and Github.
 Select a project you want to initialize and click its button, you will move a selected project page.
 After that, click the "Home" button on the left-hand side of the screen.
-Next, you fill out this page and click on the dark blue "Initialize Project" button.
+Next, you fill out this page.
+You click on the dark blue "Initialize Project" button.
+Base API : The URL written in the "Value" field output by the deployment API token : Access_Token
+Github App ID : Github App ID ust created.
+Secret Name in Secret Manager : KEYPAIR_NAME in "secret_manager.sh".
+GitHub Name : Your GitHub account name

 .. _target to image: